 If the photos and description look like they've been borrowed from another site, research the item and pricing before you bid.

-If the seller is not authenticated or has no feedback (or plenty of neutral or negative feedback), you may want to reconsider bidding on/buying the item.
+If the seller has a lot of recent negative or neutral feedback, you may want to reconsider bidding on or buying the item.